computational-genomics-lab/STMAP/README.md

-5. annotate de-replicated genome bins
+**5. annotate de-replicated genome bins**

     Annotation of condition-based or condition-free de-replicated genome bins can be done using command ``annotateGenomeBins``

     **Requirements**
     1. ``annotateGenomeBins`` must be run after condition_based or condition_free de-replication of genome bins